 - Material Selection: Choose upcycled or low-VOC (volatile organic compound) flooring, wall finishes, and furnishings to safeguard indoor air quality.

-- Water Efficiency: Implement rainwater harvesting, grey‑water reuse, and sensor‑activated fixtures to reduce municipal water demand.
+- Water Efficiency: Implement rainwater harvesting, grey-water reuse, and sensor-activated fixtures to reduce municipal water demand and conserve renewable resources.

-- Biophilic Elements: Integrate living walls, potted greenery, or indoor gardens—nature’s proven antidote to cognitive fatigue and stress.
+- Biophilic Elements: Integrate living walls, potted greenery, or indoor gardens and creating green spaces which is nature’s proven antidote to cognitive fatigue and stress.

 Integrating Smart Technologies